Skip to main content

 To submit a transfer request, please complete the Transfer Request Form.
 A student will be transferred to restart the course before the start of the following term after the fee is received.

 If you have completed work beyond the midterm exam, you are not eligible to drop the course and a grade will be reported on your transcript.
-Progressing past the midterm exam is considered a meaningful attempt even if a final grade is not issued.

 If you have not submitted coursework beyond the midterm exam and would like to drop your course, please fill out the Drop Request Form.
 A request to drop the course must be submitted before the term end date.